 We've carefully hand selected our combination of tracks throughout the Coromandel and heart of the North Island for their beauty, diversity of terrain and landscapes, flora, special features and conservation values.
 The programme of day walks on this tour is designed to have a mix of easier, medium and harder graded walks, with the walk grading varying over the tour, giving your legs a chance to recover in order to make the most of it.
 Some of our tracks are well-known and are too scenic to leave off our tours, others are so secret that not even the locals know about them!

 You will enjoy a variety of kiwi cuisine experiences including wholesome home cooking by our local hosts - some even source fresh produce from their own gardens!
 Breakfast is an option of cooked or continental to fuel you properly for your day of hiking.
 Lunches are freshly packed for you in the mornings and we have plenty of snacks for the journey.
 Evening meals always accompanied by a glass of wine, beer or non-alcoholic beverage of your choice.
-Our 'Nosh' experiences include a visit to a local Marae for a cultural experience with new flavours, tastings at an award-wining winery, cheese tasting and more.
+Our 'Nosh' experiences include a visit to an organic blueberry farm, tastings at an award-wining winery, cheese tasting and more.

-We stay in boutique-style lodges and a charming guesthouse on Heart of the North, each tucked away in private and picturesque settings.
-Most of our rooms have ensuites and single supplement is also available.
+We stay in a charming guesthouse, riverfront house or off-the-grid lodge on our Heart of the North tour - each tucked away in private and picturesque settings.
+Most of our rooms have ensuites, however some rooms have shared bathroom facilities.
+Single supplement is available for those travellers wanting their own rooms.
 When the weather permits, we have meals outside on the verandah and take in the beautiful mountain and bush views.
 We have great relationships with our local hosts so you can be sure you'll be looked after the kiwi way!

 Pristine coastlines, cascading waterfalls and rugged landscapes.
 A place where the manicured meets character.
 COASTAL CHARM - a uniquely Kiwi experience through the Coromandel.